Financial Metrics for SMBs

 • Watch for: Campaigns or projects that cost more than they return—make time to reassess.

-Not All Metrics Are Created Equal
+Why Not All Financial Metrics for SMBs Are Created Equal

 Here’s the truth: not every metric matters to every business and too many metrics may create confusion.
 The best metrics for your business depend on your model, industry, and stage of growth.